 Privacy Notice (How we use pupil information)

-X School (please give name of school) processes personal information about its pupils and is a ‘data controller’ for the purposes of Data Protection legislation.
+Barcombe CE Primary School processes personal information about its pupils and is a ‘data controller’ for the purposes of data protection legislation.
 We collect information from you and may receive information about your child from their previous school.

 The categories of pupil information that we collect, hold and share include:

-Personal information (such as name, unique pupil number and address)
+Personal information (such as name, unique pupil number, contact details and address);

-Characteristics (such as ethnicity, language, nationality, country of birth and free school meal eligibility)
+Characteristics (such as ethnicity, language, nationality, country of birth and free school meal eligibility);

-Attendance information (such as sessions attended, number of absences and absence reasons)
+Attendance information (such as sessions attended, number of absences and absence reasons);

-[Add in other categories of pupil information the school collect s/ holds and / or shares.
-These might include (for example); assessment information, relevant medical information, special educational needs information, safeguarding information, exclusions / behavioural information, post 16 learning information.]
+Assessment information;

+Relevant medical information;

+Special educational needs information;

+Safeguarding information;

+Photographs;

+Exclusions/behavioural information.

+We may also hold data about pupils that we have received from other organisations, including other schools, local authorities and the Department for Education.

 Why we collect and use this information

-We collect and use pupil information, for the following purposes:
+We collect and use pupil information for the following purposes:

-to support pupil learning
+to support pupil learning;

-to monitor and report on pupil progress
+to monitor and report on pupil progress;

-to provide appropriate pastoral care
+to provide appropriate pastoral care;

-to keep children safe (food allergies, or emergency contact details)
+to keep children safe (food allergies, or emergency contact details);

-to assess the quality of our services
+to assess the quality of our services;

+to carry out research;

-to meet the statutory duties placed upon us
+to meet the statutory duties placed upon us.

-[Add in any other reasons for which the school collects and uses pupil information]

 The lawful basis on which we use this information

-Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing are: [Insert the lawful basis for collecting and using pupil information for general purposes (must include a basis from GDPR Article 6, and one from GDPR Article 9 where data processed is special category data – applicable from 25 May 2018)].

-Please view our FAQs, which provide advice on completing this part of the privacy notice.
-The FAQs are on the resource page along with information on the lawful bases available to process personal data, from article 6 and 9.

-If you are still unsure then seek advice from your Data Protection Officer about the appropriate lawful bases to list.
+We only collect and use pupils’ personal data when the law allows us to.
+Most commonly, we process it where:

+We need to comply with a legal obligation;

+We need it to perform an official task in the public interest.

+Less commonly, we may also process pupils’ personal data in situations where:

+We have obtained consent to use it in a certain way;

+We need to protect the individual’s vital interests (or someone else’s interests).

+Where we have obtained consent to use pupils’ personal data, this consent can be withdrawn at any time.
+We will make this clear when we ask for consent, and explain how consent can be withdrawn.

+Some of the reasons listed above for collecting and using pupils’ personal data overlap, and there may be several grounds which justify our use of this data.

 How we collect pupil information

-We collect pupil information via [explain method of data collection used, for example registration forms at the start of the school year or Common Transfer File (CTF) or secure file transfer from previous school]
+We collect pupil information via registration forms at the start of the school year or via Common Transfer File (CTF) or secure file transfer from previous school.

 Data is essential for the schools’ operational use.
 Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.